-The Township maintains ten individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general, fire, farm land preservation, holiday hills improvement, and Sayler Park boat launch funds, which are considered to be major funds.
-Data from the other eight governmental funds are combined into a single aggregated presentation.
+The Township maintains several individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general, fire, farm land preservation, Holiday Hills improvement, and the Bayside Park Capital funds, which are considered to be major funds.
+Data from the other governmental funds are combined into a single aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements in the combining and individual fund statements and schedules section of this report.